sonrabakarim/barlkk/about/index.md

 modified: 2015-10-28
 ---

 A web developer from Chicago with a B.S. in Information Systems and more than ten years of enterprise and back-office app dev experience.
 I have two fluffy cats so you know I'm legit.
 Here is some of my work.
 I also maintain [a tech blog](/).
-If you'd like to contact me just hit the <i class="fa fa-bars"></i> then About.
+If you'd like to contact me just hit <i class="fa fa-bars"></i> then About.
 Thanks and be well.

 # Open Source Projects